robnolen/aws-security-workshops/threat-detection-wksp/docs/01-environment-setup.md

 1. Open the [CloudWatch console](https://us-west-2.console.aws.amazon.com/cloudwatch/home?region=us-west-2)
 2. In the navigation pane on the left, under **Events**, choose **Rules**

-	> Take a look at the current Rules in place.
+	> What are the current Rules in place setup to do?
 3. Choose **Create Rule**
 4. In the dialog box, add the following is correct:
 	* For *Event Source*, choose **Event Pattern** and set **Service Name** to **GuardDuty**